-Borrowers no longer need to go to a bank to get a loan nor do they have to go through a number of financial checks.
+Borrowers no longer need to go to a bank to get a loan, nor do they have to go through many financial checks.
 Investors, on the other hand, have more investment opportunities, although accompanied by higher risk.

-Loan repayments are also done through the platform, and it can be integrated with a third-party system for handling transactions, as well as performing credit history checks and determining a credit rating.
+Loan repayments are also made through the platform, and it can be integrated with a third-party system for handling transactions, as well as performing credit history checks and determining the credit rating.

-A borrower pays an upfront origination fee which is used to process a loan and put it in place (usually from 1% to 5%), and that’s exactly where the P2P lending platform receives its income from.
+A borrower pays an upfront origination fee which is used to process a loan and put it in place (usually from 1% to 5%), and that’s precisely where the P2P lending platform receives its income from.

 Best practices for a successful P2P lending platform

 Granted you are already familiar with crowdfunding regulations in your country, let’s get technical.

 A typical crowdfunding platform allows the registration of both borrowers and lenders, which can be united into one flow or broken down into two registration forms for each role from the very beginning.